2020PB/police-brutality/docs/neutrality.md

 2020PB does support other groups, like [OpenPolice](OpenPolice.org), who also seek to expand public accountability of police departments.

-### Where does 2020PB stand on the police?
+### Where does 2020PB stand on Law Enforcement?

-As an organization, individual officers are treated as actors for a system that needs reform.
-We recognize that there are complex factors involved in the decision to join the police or a federal agency and that some officers do join these organizations with positive intentions.
+As an organization, 2020PB treats individual officers  as actors for a system that needs reform.
+We recognize that there are complex factors involved in the decision to a law enforcement agency and that some officers do join these organizations with positive intentions.

 As such we do not tolerate any derogatory language directed at anyone, officers included.